rust-lang/rfcs/text/1598-generic_associated_types.md

 exists.
 Type constructors can already be aliased in Rust using the same syntax that this used, and while type aliases play no polymorphic role in type resolution, to users they seem very similar to associated types.
-A goal of this syntax is that many users will be able to use types which have assocaited type constructors without even being aware that this has something to do with a type system feature called higher-kindedness.
+A goal of this syntax is that many users will be able to use types which have associated type constructors without even being aware that this has something to do with a type system feature called higher-kindedness.